-In a cluster that implements the OSPF dynamic routing protocol, the active firewall adopts the role of a Designated Router (DR).
-This option makes it possible to ensure that during a switch the active firewall does not fail to detect that it has inherited the role of OSPF Designated Router.
-It is enabled by default.
+Restart dynamic routing when the In a cluster that implements the OSPF dynamic routing protocol, the active firewall adopts the role of a Designated Router (DR).
+This option makes it possible to ensure firewall becomes active (high that during a switch the active firewall does not fail to detect that it has inherited the role of OSPF Designated Router.
+It is enabled by default. availability)